Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 English language proficiency requirements apply if you're from a non English speaking background.
 Fully online courses are unsuitable for international students who are student visa holders.

-Competition for urban planning jobs is high and, for many positions, a masters degree is almost essential.
-You're better able to compete for senior roles by holding a Master of Urban Planning or Master of Urban and Regional Planning.
+Competition for city and town planner jobs is high and, for many positions, a masters degree is almost essential.
+You're better able to compete for senior roles by holding appropriate postgraduate qualifications.

 To be a successful planner, you may be advantaged by first getting a bachelor degree in architecture, business, engineering or urban and regional planning.
 The profession demands diverse skills and wide-ranging knowledge of planning considerations.